 Property, plant and equipment are depreciated on a straight-line basis over their useful life.
 However, significant judgement is involved in estimating the useful life and residual value of property, plant and equipment which are subjected to technological development and level of usage.
-Therefore residual values of these assets and future depreciation charges may vary.
+Therefore residual values of these assets and future.